-D. A member state that does not require sellers to request the complete street address including the five-digit zip code and/or nine-digit zip code and to use the five-digit zip code as provided in subsection 309.A.3., shall relieve sellers and CSPs for having charged and collected the incorrect amount of sales or use tax as a result of incorrect sourcing.
+D. A member state that does not require sellers to request the complete street address including the five-digit zip code and/or nine-digit zip code, but and allows the seller to use the five-digit zip code as provided in subsection 309.A.3., shall relieve sellers and CSPs for not having charged and collected the incorrect amount of sales or use tax as a result of incorrect sourcing to the incorrect taxing jurisdiction.